We can, we played it.

-If your stereo is workin’ right this is not news to you.
+If your stereo is any good, this is not news to you.
 The proof?
 The first disc in this 2-pack is Dutch.
 It earned a Super Hot grade in our blind test, beating every British copy we played against it save one.
 Side two however was recessed, dark and lifeless.
 Another NFG side, but the perfect complement to our White Hot British side two!

 Hot Stampers are the only way to get this problematical recording to come to life, to convey the real power of Holst’s music.
 The typical copy of this record is dull, two-dimensional, smeary, veiled, opaque and compressed.
 If you were never impressed with the sound of HP’s favorite — a member of the Top Twelve TAS Super Disc List — this might just be the copy that will change your mind.